You never really know what’s going to happen in life, especially midlife when you find time for your passion project.

 I love the idea of making a beautiful little art piece for Jewish women to wear instead of a hat, a men’s kippah, or a lace doily (which are all common options when women want to cover their hair).

 I call it my passion project because it’s really a “zen hobby” for me.
-I get an excuse to buy beads.
-And I get to feel good because I help make women happy by offering them an artistic and funky alternative as a head covering.
+I get an excuse to buy beads and make something with beads; that part feels like my hobby.
+And I get to feel good because I help make women happy by offering them an artistic and funky alternative as a head covering; being creative and helping other women this way feels like my passion.

 It was never my day job.